Spanning Tree Covers for Path-Separable Graphs: Trading Stretch for Size: Tree Covers: Definitions and Basic Properties

 \end{definition}

-Note that the trees of a tree cover do not have to be sub-graphs of the given graph $G=(V,E)$.
-However, an important special case is when they are sub-graphs, i.e., $E(T)\subseteq E$, for every $T\in\mathcal{T}$.
-We call such tree cover a \textbf{spanning tree cover}.
+Note that the forests of a pairwise forest cover do not have to be sub-graphs of the given graph $G=(V,E)$.
+However, an important special case is when they are sub-graphs, i.e., $E(F)\subseteq E$ for every $F\in\mathcal{F}$.
+We call such a forest cover a \textbf{spanning (pairwise) forest cover}, or \textbf{spanning (pairwise) tree cover} when the forests are trees.

-In case that a tree cover $\mathcal{T}$ has $V(T)=V$ for every $T\in\mathcal{T}$, we call it a \textbf{full tree cover} (and in case $\mathcal{T}$ consists of sub-graphs of $G$, a \textbf{full spanning tree cover}).
-In this case, by Definition \ref{def:TreeCover}, both the overlap and the average overlap of $\mathcal{T}$ are exactly $|\mathcal{T}|$, the number of trees.